gradle/gradle/design-docs/play-support.md

 - How do we handle Play plugin dependencies VS Play dependencies
     - map play version to compliant routes, twirl compiler
 - Should we make the BinaryRenderer generic on BinarySpec?
+- Do we provide repository setup in play support?

 #### Test cases